 What is P.O.N.D?
 The Places of Natural Discovery Conference (P.O.N.D) Conference is presented by the Early Childhood Education program in partnership with the Arboretum and Centre for Urban Ecology.

-For the past 3 years, the conference has grown in attendance, as in 2012, saw 120 participants representing various front line ECE positions, supervisor and directors, kindergarten teachers, boards of education representatives, government policy researchers, family and community centres, and individual educators.
+The conference has grown in attendance over the years.
+Participants represent various front line ECE positions, supervisor and directors, kindergarten teachers, boards of education representatives, government policy researchers, family and community centres, and individual educators.
 Keynote presenters include experts in their field and many disciplines were represented: photographers, researchers, ECE's, Kindergarten teachers, new graduates, horticulturalists, landscape architects, playground inspectors and builders, parents, nature interpreters, authors, occupational therapists, artists and more.

-Participants enjoyed workshops that varied in focus; felting techniques and the use of natural materials, planting with children, outdoor activities, and issues of outdoor playspace for children of varying abilities and more.
+Participants enjoy workshops that vary in focus; the use of natural materials, planting with children, outdoor activities, and issues of outdoor playspace for children of varying abilities and more.
 Student work is displayed over the lunch hour as well as a nature based silent auction which raises money for student initiatives at Humber.

 "POND changed my life, I now look at nature with children so differently; with joy and wonder!"

 (Logo credit: Created by children in Mrs. Crowther's kindergarten class, and it became the POND symbol)

 In the ECE program, there are threads of focus that we are proud to introduce students to as they arrive at Humber.
 One of these is to examine the impact on wellness that nature and the outdoors brings to both the child and adult.
 In each semester, the Humber ECE student experiences this in various ways both during their academic, field and volunteer work.

 Continuing Education Course Offering “Connecting Children with Nature”